-Adverse Action - Any action taken by the CHC-MCO, whether in response to a request for approval or otherwise, to deny, reduce, terminate, delay or suspend a Covered Service which serves to: disapprove a request completely; or approve provision of the requested service, but for a lesser amount, scope or duration than requested; or disapprove provision of the requested service; or reduces, suspends or terminates a previously authorized service.
+Adverse Action - Any action taken by the CHC-MCO, whether in response to a request for approval or otherwise, to deny, reduce, terminate, delay or suspend a Covered Service which serves to: disapprove a request completely; or approve provision of the requested service, but for a lesser amount, scope or duration than requested; or disapprove provision of the requested services, but approves provision of an alternative service; or reduces, suspends or terminates a previously authorized service.
 An approval of a requested service which includes a requirement for a Concurrent Review by the CHC-MCO during the authorized period does not constitute a denial of service.
 Also includes any other acts or omissions of the CHC-MCO which impair the quality, timeliness or availability of such Covered Services.